MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 ### Prevent data leakage with data loss prevent policies

 [Data loss prevention policies (DLP)](wp-data-loss-prevention.md) enforce rules for which connectors can be used together by classifying connectors as either Business Data only or No Business Data allowed.
 Simply, if you put a connector in the business data only group, it can only be used with other connectors from that group in the same application.
-Tenant admins can define policies that apply to all environments.
+Power Platform admins can define policies that apply to all environments.

 #### FAQ